 2. Take part of your benefit as a pension and part as a lump sum

-You can take a lump sum of your member component and covert the remainder of your lump sum to a CPI-indexed pension which is indexed twice yearly and payable for life; reversionary benefits are payable to eligible spouse and children in the event of your death
+You can take a lump sum of your member component and convert the remainder of your lump sum to a CPI-indexed pension which is indexed twice yearly and payable for life; reversionary benefits are payable to eligible spouse and children in the event of your death

 3. Access a once off lump sum if you are terminally ill (no prospective service is taken into account)